usegalaxy-eu/usegalaxy-eu-tools/README.md

 Currently only UseGalaxy.eu is installing tools from this repository.

-All installed tools are alos listed on our [webpage](https://galaxyproject.eu/tools).
+All installed tools are also listed on our [webpage](https://galaxyproject.eu/tools).

 ## Usage